prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 - GraphQL SDL file generation
 - Enhanced type safety & autocompletion

+<div class="NextIs SectionDivider"></div>

-## Give me break
+## Server?

-You might have noticed that you need very little setup to get up and running.
+In the last chapter you probably noticed the minimal setup required to get up and running.
 In fact, you might even be confused and wondering:

-> Hey, all I have is an empty `app.ts` file, how can my server even be running?
+"Hey, all I have is an empty `app.ts` file, how can my server even be running?"

 Well, Nexus comes with a server out of the box.
-It happens to be an `express` instance today but this area of Nexus will evolve ([#295](https://github.com/graphql-nexus/nexus/issues/295)).
 There's no need for you to start or stop the server or otherwise think about it beyond your domain logic.
 Nexus wants you to focus on what makes your GraphQL API unique.

-If your lock-in fears are tingling, know that **you still have _full_ access** to the underlying `express` instance.
+If your lock-in fears are tingling, know that **you still have _full_ access** to the underlying server instance.
 So if you need to add custom middlewares, routes, and so on, you can.

-## What are we building?

-So, what are we building?
-A toy e-commerce app One just complete enough to give you a full overview of what Nexus can do but hopefully not too complex to confuse you with unnecessary detail.
-Let's dive-in!
+It happens that currently it is an `express` instance but this area of Nexus will evolve ([#295](https://github.com/graphql-nexus/nexus/issues/295)).

+<div class="NextIs SectionDivider"></div>

-## Before we start
+## Reflection?

 ⚠️ Nexus has an unconventional concept called "Reflection".
 The `nexus dev` command runs your application code, but **it also derives artifacts from your app every time it is restarted.
 Namely, TypeScript types and GraphQL SDL file.**